kendra4227/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The DOM  defines the  structure of documents and the way a document is accessed and manipulated.
 2. What is an event?
+ events are actions that occur as a result of the user action or as result of state change of the elements of a DOM tree.
 3. What is an event listener?
+An event listener a procedure in JavaScript that waits for an event to occur.
 4. Why would we convert a NodeList into an Array?
+So you can use array methods
 5. What is a component?
+Components are functions used to reuse code .
+Kind of like an ingredient inside the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.